 Building Your Own Brand as a Model

-When posting photographs on social media ensure that you tag everyone involved – the photographer, stylist, make-up artist and anyone else relevant – main creative team.
-They will probably do the same ensuring that your handle will be shared with their followers too.
+When posting photographs on social media, ensure that you tag everyone involved – the photographer, stylist, make-up artist and anyone else relevant.
+They will probably do the same, ensuring that your handle will be shared with their followers too.

-Marketing yourself via Instagram is a good idea!
+Marketing yourself via Instagram is a great idea.
 It is the perfect platform to advertise your skills and can easily become an online portfolio.
 Agents do look to Instagram platforms to find new models and talent.

 Build a Good Relationship With Your Agent

 As mentioned earlier, building a strong relationship with your model agency is vital to your success.
-Their network circle will be large and therefore it is important to utilise this to your advantage.
-By creating a good working relationship their links and connections will be offered to you if an opportunity arises.
+Their network circle will be large and it’s therefore important to utilise this to your advantage.
+By creating a good working relationship, their links and connections will be offered to you if an opportunity arises.

 How to Build a Good Client Base

-Do not keep your connections to yourself yet share your network with others.
+Do not keep your connections to yourself; share your network with others.
 Take on the role of connector.
-If two people have a similar project idea or interest introduce them to each other as the good deed will be rewarded back to you at a later date.
+If two people have a similar project idea or interest, introduce them to each other as the good deed will be rewarded back to you at a later date.
 They will be truly thankful and may return the favour later down the line.

 How to Make Good Impression

-A casting agent will prefer to offer the job to a trusted model over a model he has only uttered a couple of words too.
+A casting agent will prefer to offer the job to a trusted model over a model he has only uttered a couple of words to.
 A successful network needs to be nurtured and maintained throughout your career.
 Arrive on time to every casting/photoshoot to create a reliable reputation.
 Leave enough time to travel scheduling any potential delays.

 What Are Z-Cards?

-Overall, networking is highly influential to your model career.
+Overall, networking is highly influential to your modelling career.
 It takes dedication and commitment to build and maintain a large and quality circle.
 Initiating conversations, listening and showing interest is a big part of your success.
 Invest in Z-cards to hand out fashion events and parties to advertise yourself on the go.